sambradley-rsm/gpt-x-docs/docs/installation.md

 ---

-## Maintenance and Monitoring

-### System Monitoring

-- **Application Insights**:
-    - Utilize Application Insights for performance monitoring and diagnostics.
-- **Azure Monitor**:
-    - Set up Azure Monitor to track resource utilization and health.

-### Resource Scaling

-- **Manual Scaling**:
-    - Adjust resource tiers for services like Cosmos DB and App Service Plans through the Azure Portal.
-- **Auto-Scaling**:
-    - Configure auto-scaling rules where applicable to handle variable workloads.

-### Updating and Patching

-- **Application Updates**:
-    - Follow provided instructions for updating the GPT-X application when new versions are released.
-- **Azure Updates**:
-    - Keep Azure services up to date by applying patches and updates as recommended by Microsoft.

----

 ## Terraform Installation Method

-### Can I use Terraform to install GPT-X instead of PowerShell and the CLI?

-Yes, you can use **Terraform** to install GPT-X, but we recommend starting with the supported installation method in a development/test sandbox environment.
+You can use **Terraform** to install GPT-X, but we recommend starting with the supported installation method in a development/test sandbox environment.
 This will help you understand the necessary Azure resources and configurations before deploying them with Terraform.

 ### Recommended Workflow